-We’ve all been there: you get off the phone with a customer service representative who was unbelievably rude, or you’ve made an appointment with a doctor, and you’ve already forgotten the time and date.
+We’ve all been there: you get off the phone with a customer service representative who was unbelievably rude, or you’ve made an appointment with a doctor and you’ve already forgotten the time and date of your next appointment.
 Maybe you’re hiring for your small business, conducting over-the-phone interviews, and need to be able to refer back to the discussion at a later date.
 Whatever the reason, recording a phone call can be a useful tool to look back on—though you’ll want to be careful and ensure you gain consent before recording someone else during a phone call.

 There are dozens of apps on the Play Store capable of recording call audio, but not all of them can do so automatically.
 Thankfully, “Automatic Call Recorder” exists, an app with an extremely literal name.
 Don’t let that stop you, though: this app is trusted by over 100 million Android users to help record both incoming and outgoing calls between two parties.
-No matter your reason for wanting to keep a record of a specific phone call, you’ll be able to do so with Automatic Call Recorder every time with ease, and without a second thought.
 Let’s take a look at all the ins-and-outs of recording phone calls automatically on Android.

 A Note on Legality